kathrynepiazza/Loyola_School_Work/STAT 308/README.md

 o	Created models using logistic regression in R that had ROC curves of 94.5 and used variable selection techniques such as forward/backwards selection, and stepwise regression to predict if heart disease was present in patients.
-The ROCR package is necessary to run this code in R.
+The "ROCR" package is necessary to run this code in R.